Emma-Gairin/RadarOmics/README.md

 #
 Counts data (or other tabular data), normalised for PCA use.
 For gene expression data, we recommend VST normalisation with DESEq2.
+(here, note that the dataset was prepared by filtering the reference transcriptome of the false clownfish to keep only genes with the longest isoforms; the genes were then named based on the corresponding proteins).
 ```r
 head(data_input$counts[,1:10])
 ```